were signs in the sky

 but we misread them badly.
-For a long time we thought the sun moved round the earth, and yet our calculations showed up something wrong.
+For a long time we thought the sun moved round the earth, and then our calculations showed up something wrong.
 Like curious boys we took it all apart piece by cosmic piece.
 We followed the stars, carefully recording each small change